natalia-sampaio/injective-blog/README.md

     -   Work well with **cold starts** (serverless functions can be slow).
     -   Provide **caching options** to mitigate slow dynamic fetches.

-3. Support for SSG & SSR Rendering
+3. Support for SSR Rendering

-    The CMS should support both SSG and SSR, as **hybrid rendering (ISR)** can improve performance.
+    The CMS should support SSR.
 To meet this criterion, the CMS should:

     -   Include **Nuxt.js modules or, at the very least, an integration guide**.
         -   A **Nuxt module** is preferred over just a guide, as it provides built-in optimizations, auto-imports, and SSR-friendly features.